kunal-visoulia/Board-Game-Review-Prediction/README.md

 ![](https://github.com/kunal-visoulia/Board-Game-Review-Prediction/blob/master/images/12.png)

-Here, in case of Boardgame features, theta_0 can represent average_rating, theta_1 can represent average_weight, theta_2 can represent playing_time, theta_3 can represent min_playing_time, and so on, while x1,x2,x3.... represent respective values for the features in the training dataset.**x0 is assumed to be 1 **
+Here, in case of Boardgame features, theta_0 can represent average_rating, theta_1 can represent average_weight, theta_2 can represent playing_time, theta_3 can represent min_playing_time, and so on, while x1,x2,x3.... represent respective values for the features in the training dataset.
+**x0 is not part of dataset and assumed to be 1**

 To understand better, let's take an example from Andrew Ng's Machine Learning Course for predicting Housing Prices.